kz-d/prisma-where-required/README.md

 ## Overview
 prisma-where-required is a utility that enforces certain fields to be mandatory in the 'where' clause when using Prisma.
-This tool was primarily created with multi-tenant systems in mind.
+This tool was primarily created with multi-tenant systems or to perform a soft delete in mind.

 This extension requires Prisma 4.0.0 or higher.